-Trends have a longer lifespans and are more sustainable as a market force.
+Trends have a longer lifespan and are more sustainable as a market force.
 Trends indicate the general direction that something is developing over time.
-Often times, design trends can be predictable because they have a basis in practicality that justifies their popularity.
+Oftentimes, design trends can be predictable because they have a basis in practicality that justifies their popularity.

 Fads can occasionally turn into trends, but it's hard to know in which cases that will happen.
 If your goal is to attract a wide range of buyers to your home and sell quickly, it's best to steer clear of design choices that are too new, too edgy, and too pricey.
 Let's break down a few current fads for consideration.